 Welcome to Aric Jorn Studios

-I invite you to be part of this mission by exploring this site, joining the online community and studio events, sharing this site with others and, if you are inclined, supporting my work by purchasing a piece or becoming a Patreon supporter.
+I invite you to be part of this mission by exploring and sharing this site, following the studio on Facebook and Instagram, participating in studio events, and, if you are inclined, supporting my work by purchasing a piece.

 One artist's journey of discovery through Norse art & Viking myth